Gardeners Highbury Modern Slavery Statement

 Gardeners Highbury operates a zero-tolerance policy toward modern slavery.
 We unequivocally reject any practice that undermines the dignity or human rights of workers.
 Our modern slavery policy and code of conduct require all employees, contractors and suppliers to comply with laws and ethical standards.
 Non-compliance with the modern slavery and human trafficking policy will result in contractual consequences and potential termination.

-Illustration of supply chain and compliance checklist We maintain an anti-slavery statement that is living and practical: training for staff, procedures for due diligence and escalation, and clear expectations of suppliers.
+A close-up view of a person pruning or tending a sunflower plant in a landscaped garden in Highbury, London, with vibrant green foliage and healthy soil in a rectangular planting bed.
+The garden features a mix of flowering and leafy plants with a backdrop of other greenery, suggesting a well-maintained outdoor space.
+The individual is dressed in a white long-sleeved shirt and orange trousers, carefully handling the plant near its base, reflecting gardening activities typical of professional lawn and garden maintenance services provided by Gardeners Highbury.
+The scene is illuminated by natural daylight, indicating fair weather, and captures the neat, cultivated environment of a suburban garden designed for aesthetic appeal and outdoor enjoyment.
+We maintain an anti-slavery statement that is living and practical: training for staff, procedures for due diligence and escalation, and clear expectations of suppliers.
 Employees receive regular briefings on how to spot indicators of exploitation and the steps to report concerns.
 The company promotes an open culture where concerns about a slavery statement or modern slavery risks can be raised without fear of reprisal.

 Supply Chain Due Diligence and Supplier Audits